 Additionally, I report on marketing and advertising tactics, pricing structures and the psychology of shopping to help them better understand their spending and saving decisions.

 Journalist, editor, author and pioneer of cycle-syncing

-I created Hormonology® as an educational outreach mission that teaches women and girls how hormones in their monthly cycles impact their moods, health and behavior.
+I created Hormonology® as an educational outreach mission to teach women and girls how hormones in their monthly cycles impact their moods, health and behavior.

-There’s a growing movement to sync your life with your monthly cycle—and it all started with me.
+There’s a growing movement among women to live in sync with the ups and downs of hormones in their monthly cycle—and it started with me.

-28 Days was widely covered in the media and was touted as “one of the top 10 women’s health books of 2005”.
+28 Days was translated into four languages and touted as “one of the top 10 women’s health books of 2005” by About.com.

 You can learn more about Hormonology at MyHormonology.com.

 I am a New York City gal transplanted to Florida’s Gulf Coast.